The Claude Agent SDK lets you build production AI agents in Python or TypeScript. Inbox triage tutorial, MCP servers, cron deploy, rate-limit gotchas.

 npm install @anthropic-ai/claude-agent-sdkThe TypeScript package bundles a native Claude Code binary for your platform, so you do not need to install Claude Code separately.

-Get an API key from the Anthropic Console, then set it as an environment variable:
+Get an API key from the Anthropic Console, then set it:

 import asyncio